harvesthill/reddit-wiki-archive/steroids/insulin.md

 ### Shakes

 A beginner to intermediate insulin cycle would be based on a 'shake' protocol.
-There are many different recipes but they all include: Protein, Carbs, Essential and/or Branch Chain Amino Acids, &amp; Creatine.
+There are many different recipes but they all include: Protein, Carbs, Essential and/or Branch Chain Amino Acids, & Creatine.
 Now lets break that down into parts:

 * **Protein** - Whey isolate is recommended.
 50-80g